List of BoJack Horseman characters: Officer Meow Meow Fuzzyface

+Paige Sinclair

+Paige Sinclair (voiced by Paget Brewster) is a warthog reporter at the Hollywoo Reporter who investigates Sarah Lynn's death alongside Maximilian Banks.
+She and Maximillian act as if they are in a 1930s screwball comedy.
+She publishes an article exposing BoJack's role in Sarah Lynn's death and later gathers more detail to orchestrate a hard-hitting interview with BoJack by Biscuits Braxby, both of which directly lead to BoJack's downfall.

+Paparazzi Birds

+The Paparazzi Birds (voiced by Adam Conover and Dave Segal) are a blue jay and robin duo who try to get incriminating pictures of BoJack, Diane, and other celebrities.
+They attempt to blackmail BoJack after taking photos of him having intercourse with Sarah Lynn, but are stopped by Vanessa Gekko under threat of a lawsuit for trespassing, paparazzing without a permit, and blackmail before threatening to frame them for Tupac's murder.

 Penny Carson

 Penny Carson (voiced by Ilana Glazer; born c.
-1997) is a teenage deer who is Charlotte and Kyle's daughter, and Trip's sister.
+1997) is a teenage red deer who is Charlotte and Kyle's daughter, and Trip's sister.
 She bonds with BoJack while he stays at their home during "Escape from L.A." where he acts as her surrogate date for her prom.
 After returning from their prom excursion, she propositions him to have sex which BoJack rejects despite her saying she is of consent age in her state (New Mexico).
 Charlotte later finds her and BoJack in a compromising position on his yacht and she is sent to her room before either she can explain or he can apologize for what gonna happen.

 In season three, BoJack attempts to reconcile with Penny believing she may have been emotionally damaged because of the incident and finds her at her school Oberlin College.
 Penny freaks out when he suddenly appears and runs off stating that he should not be here.

 She appears again in season 6 when Paige and Maximilian ask for details about her encounter with BoJack.
 She considers if it is time to finally come forward, with Charlotte telling her that if she does, she must do it on her own terms.